Legal Guides for Family

 The question of who gets the house in a divorce comes up all the time.
 Find out some of the factors courts consider when determining which party to award the house to.

-Written by attorney Tracy Delaney, about 3 years ago.
+Written by attorney Tracy Delaney, over 3 years ago.
 STAFF PICK

 There are five types of Discovery: Interrogatories, Requests for Production of Documents, Depositions, Records Depositions, and Request for Admissions.

 Written by attorney Steven Rensch, about 3 years ago.
 STAFF PICK

 WHAT ARE DEBT COLLECTORS ALLOWED TO DO?